 This bill is putting community safety as the paramount consideration for bail decisions and removing the principle of remand as a last resort.
 Remand as a last resort is being used as a get-out-of-jail-free card, and we are putting an end to that potentially happening in the future.
-Too often our courts have taken the view that custody as a last resort allows offenders to continue to be released into the community where there has been continued reoffending.
-I should also touch on the fact that what we have seen is the unique-offender rate here in Victoria has remained relatively stable over many years now - that is the unique-offender rate - yet our offenders is committing more offences.
+Too often our courts have taken the view that 'custody as a last resort' allows offenders to be released into the community where there has been continued reoffending.
+I should also touch on the fact that what we have seen is the unique offender rate here in Victoria has remained relatively stable over many years now, yet our offence rate continues to climb.
+What that is telling us very clearly is that our stable number of unique offenders are committing more offences.
 That comes back to the consequences around bail needing to be effective to hold to account those who think there are no consequences for their repeated offences and actions in the community that do put harm on people and generate more victims in our community.
+So we are ensuring there is a respect for the rules with these new bail offences and ensuring that the worst of crimes have a tougher bail test to make it harder for alleged offenders.

-We are ensuring there is a respect for the rules with these new bail offences and ensuring that the worst of crimes have a tougher bail test to make it harder for alleged offenders.
 I think the key point to make there is that under the bill the following indictable offences will face a tougher bail test with no presumption of bail: serious firearms offences; serious arson; knife and other weapons and car theft related offences.
-Further to that, we are making sure that the following offences will now always be subject to the toughest bail test available on the first offence: armed robbery, aggravated burglary, home invasion and carjacking.
+Further to that, we are making sure that the following offences will now always be subject to the toughest bail tests available on the first offence: armed robbery, aggravated burglary, home invasion and carjacking.
 This is really critical to make sure that the toughest bail test that is available applies on the first offence on those occasions for those offences.

-What is also important is bringing theft-related offences of a motor vehicle together with being cocharged with conduct endangering life, conduct endangering persons or failure to stop - that is, failure to stop for police.
-This is about bringing together the crimes that we are seeing around aggravated burglary often due to the theft of a motor vehicle or in the process of getting that commodity of the motor vehicle.
+What is also important is co-charging car theft related offences of a motor vehicle with conduct endangering life, conduct endangering persons or failure to stop for police.
+This is about bringing together the crimes that we are seeing around aggravated burglary, often due to the theft of a motor vehicle or in the process of getting that commodity of the motor vehicle.
 If we can relate the high harm that occurs through the theft of a motor vehicle, the offences that occur and their relationship with aggravated burglary, we are wrapping up together the key crimes that we are seeing in the community that are driving harm, risk and victims of crime in the community.
-The car-related conduct offences here in schedule 2 that we are linking to those highharm, toughest bail test offences in schedule 1 is a response to Victoria Police's evidence and lived experience and the data that shows that these offences are connected and they cause serious harm in the community and put the community at risk.
+The car-related conduct offences here in schedule 2 that we are linking to those high-harm, toughest bail test offences in schedule 1 is a response to Victoria Police's evidence and lived experience and the data that shows that these offences are connected and they cause serious harm in the community and put the community at risk.
 We have seen that through that high-risk driving behaviour.
 This is about holding to account those who want to commit offences in a vehicle that they have stolen.
 We do not make any apologies for that, and it is really critical work to make those links in the legislation before the house.